-On February 21, the federal Office of Surface Mining (OSM) announced the total Title IV AML Grant to be awarded to Pennsylvania for 2013.
-The grant will become effective April 1.
-Pennsylvania's total Title IV Grant Distribution is just over \$65 million, however due to uncertainty concerning federal budget sequestration OSM is withholding 10% or just over \$6.5 million.
-The initial AML grant award (90% of the total) is approximately \$58.5 million.
-DEP will set aside the maximum amount for AMD problems which equates to a little over \$15.1 million.
+On February 21, the federal Office of Surface Mining (OSM) announced the total Title IV AML Grant distribution to Pennsylvania for 2013.
+The grant became effective April 1.
+Pennsylvania's total Title IV Grant Distribution is just over \$65 million, however due to uncertainty concerning federal budget sequestration OSM withheld 10% or just over \$6.5 million resulting in an initial AML grant award (90% of the total) of approximately \$58.5 million.
+DEP set aside the maximum amount for AMD problems which equates to a little over \$15.1 million.
 The remaining AML funds will be used to address AML hazards throughout the anthracite and bituminous coal regions of the state.
-Should sequestration be averted at the federal level, Pennsylvania would anticipate receiving award of the remaining \$6.5 million now being held back yielding an additional \$1.67 million set aside for AMD problems and \$4.82 million for AML hazards.
+Recent unofficial indications from OSM suggest that the final impacts of sequestration may be reduced to approximately 5%.
+If this holds true an additional award of \$3.29 million will be forthcoming making the total 2013 AML Grant award approximately \$61.8 million and yielding an additional \$0.85 million to set aside for AMD problems and \$2.44 million for AML hazards.
 The 2013 grant was originally to have become effective on January 1 but was pushed back, at the request of OSM, due to uncertainty concerning the "Fiscal Cliff" and budget sequestration issues.
 Pennsylvania avoided a gap in funding by extending the 2012 Title IV AML Grant performance period three additional months to March 31.